richardjwild/miscellaneous/README.md

 # Java Project Scripts
 There are two project scripts, one for Gradle projects and the other for Maven projects.
-Both of them will create the neccessary project directory structure, add a build script and a .gigitnore file, initialize an empty git repository and commit the build script and .gitignore file.
+Both of them will create the neccessary project directory structure, add a build script and a .gitignore file, initialize an empty git repository and commit the build script and .gitignore file.
 The project will then be set for importing into your IDE (IntelliJ assumed).

 After installing the script (see below) use it like this: